 - add separate clause for security, with general description on security aspects to set up link with 3GPP TS 33.434 [13].

 8.1.5.2 Solution evaluation

+The solution provides a method to avoid using undefined parameter in SEAL specifications and avoid any required efforts accross WGs aligment.